apache/apisix/docs/en/latest/plugins/authz-casbin.md

 }'
 ```

 Then add this plugin on a route by sending the following request.
-Note, there is no requirement for model/policy file paths now.
+Note, there is no requirement for model/policy now.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '